+Liver Surgery may be performed by a General or Internal Medicine Surgeon.
 The liver is located in the upper abdomen and is the largest solid organ in the body.
-It has many important complex functions, including helping digestion and removing waste products and worn-out cells from the blood.
-Liver biopsy may be required for assessment.
-Usually, a needle is inserted into the liver through the skin and a small sample of liver tissue taken.
+It has many important complex functions, including helping the digestion of fat, converting sugar into energy, and removing waste products and worn-out cells from the blood.
+A Liver biopsy may be required for assessment, this is where a needle is inserted into the liver through the skin and a small sample of liver tissue taken.
 Laparoscopic surgery (inserting a flexible lighted tube via the abdomen) may also explore the liver.
-Liver surgery comprises various operations to treat different disorders.
+Liver surgery comprises of various operations to treat different disorders.
 The most common is a resection (removal of a portion of the liver), commonly because of a malignant (cancerous) tumour.
 Benign (non-cancerous) tumours of the liver, such as cysts, adenomas and haemangiomas, can also be treated by liver resection.
 If the location of a benign tumour is superficial and small in size, the operation can be performed laparoscopically.
 A variety of diseases can lead to end-stage liver disease.
 In such cases liver transplantation, replacing the diseased liver with a healthy one, may be the only option.

 Areas of Special Interest